 The Leakage/Surplus Factor ranges in value from "-100" to "+100".

 In the Retail MarketPlace Profile report, leakage is indicated by a green, or positive, Leakage/Surplus Factor and surplus is indicated by a red, or negative, Leakage/Surplus Factor.

-In this map from the ArcGIS Living Atlas, you can see Leakage, where demand exceeds supply, in green.
+In this map from the Living Atlas of the World, you can see Leakage, where demand exceeds supply, in green.